 As you can see, there are plenty of ways to reset Apple password, whether it’s online, via Mac, or via iPhone.
 However, it’s much more important to ensure that you never forget or lose your Apple ID ever again.
-To generate and save all your passwords in the same place, use Secrets, set up 2FA with Step Two, and install Ohtipi to autofill 2FA codes on your Mac.
+To generate and save all your passwords in the same place, use Secrets.
+If you want to set up 2FA, get Step Two.
+And if 2FA is too much trouble, feel free to disable it — but do install Pareto Security to keep tabs on your security settings.

-Best of all, Secrets, Step Two, and Ohtipi are available to you at no cost for seven days through a trial of Setapp, a platform of more than 200 most useful Mac apps around, from the perfect calendar (BusyCal) to brilliant mind-mapping software (iThoughtsX).
+Best of all, Secrets, Step Two, and Pareto Security are available to you at no cost for seven days through a trial of Setapp, a productivity platform that has all the essential Mac and iPhone apps, from the perfect calendar (BusyCal) to brilliant mind-mapping software (MindNode).
 Try every single one today for free and see for yourself!